 Aloha!
-Need help to plan a trip to Hawaii?
+Need help planning a trip to Hawaii?
 We just spent an incredible two weeks exploring the best of the Hawaiian islands.
-The trip wasn’t completely seamless to plan though.
+The trip wasn’t completely seamless to plan, though.
 Even though you’re traveling to the United States, the 50th state almost feels like another country.

 There are few destinations in the world that attract quite as many people as Hawaii.
-This means tourism is big business and there is a multitude of options that at times can feel overwhelming.
-It doesn’t have to be that way if you have a clear idea of what you want to do and where you want to travel.
+This means tourism is big business, and there are many options that can feel overwhelming at times.
+It doesn’t have to be that way if you clearly know what you want to do and where you want to travel.
 Here’s how we suggest planning your first trip to Hawaii.

 The first step in planning your trip to Hawaii is to know what you want.
 It’s great to do research on which islands you would like to visit.
 Each island has its own flavor, landscapes, and experiences.
-With their own unique selling point choosing the right spot can be pretty difficult.
-We had two weeks to galavant around and ended up going to the four most popular islands of Hawaii.
+Choosing the right spot can be pretty difficult with their unique selling point.
+We had two weeks to galavant around and went to Hawaii’s four most popular islands.
 Here’s an overview of each island and what we thought.

 O’ahu – The Gathering Place